 Can engineers unionize?
-Of course, but it’s not as common as in other industries and this is because of the Pareto Principle.
+You bet!
+But it’s not as common as in other industries, and that’s partly because of the Pareto Principle.

-The Pareto Principle states 80% of results come from 20% of the action taken.
-In the working world, this means 80% of a company’s output comes from 20% of the workforce.
+This principle says that 80% of the results come from a mere 20% of the actions taken.
+In the working world, this means that a staggering 80% of a company’s output is produced by just 20% of its workforce.

 - Massive layoffs

-- Supposed terrible long-hour working conditions without breaks
+- Allegedly awful long-hour working conditions with no breaks

-So why aren’t unions more common in engineering then?
-Especially given there were 1.6 million engineers employed in the U.S. in 2015 alone.
+So, why aren’t unions more prevalent in engineering?
+After all, there were 1.6 million engineers employed in the U.S. in 2015 alone.

 Existing unions in engineering